 The Chemistry Page will give first year chemistry students access to all of the notes, worksheets, labs, Powerpoints and other important documents for my General Chemistry classes.
 You may also access your current grades, a current Course Calendar, as well as links to free chemistry software.
 Interactive review activities for important concepts, organized by units, are provided to help the student prepare for important benchmarks and tests.

-AP Chemistry will be on hiatus in the 2012 - 2013 school year, but will return for the following year, in 2013 - 2014.
-The AP Chemistry Page hosts the resources for the class, which include PowerPoints in Flash format, notes, review activities, and a calendar.
-During the 2012 - 2013 school year, I will be committing a lot of time and energy toward converting these resources to align with the College Board's new AP Chemistry Framework.
+I am teaching a section of AP Chemistry in the 2013 - 2014 school year.
+The AP Chemistry Page hosts the resources for the class, which include PowerPoints in HTML 5 and Flash format, notes, review activities, and a calendar.
+I am committing a lot of time and energy toward converting these resources to align with the College Board's new AP Chemistry Framework.
 Though I developed the resources for my AP students, they will probably also prove useful to college students taking a first year chemistry course.

 I am not teaching Biology during the 2013 - 2014 school year.
 I will continue to provide access to my course materials, including Powerpoints (web-based and offline formats) and interactive review activities to help the student prepare for important benchmarks and tests.
 I may even find the time to add a few new things, so check back often.